+The other advantage of having a sixth day dedicated to refactoring is to keep a general understanding of the project.
 Since I spend five days looking at the new code, I don't want to lose sight of what the rest of the code base looks like, and how I can find ways to optimize/refactor.
 It also ensures that I'm still familiar with the codebase when I get back to development on the next Dev day the week after.

 I used to be the kind of developer that tried to get things done through weekend development sprees believing that having longer stretches of time would be more beneficial as my concentration would be easier to muster.
 It turns out that the amount of concentration required to undergo these sprees is largely due to forgetting a lot about the codebase in-between sprees.
 As a result, I find a lot more value in spacing that development time across a week and retain a constant understanding of the codebase.

 ">this video.
 I went to college with this guy, and he's grown into a very successful indie, so I was amazed to watch this video after completing this article.